Minister Gamliel unveils exit strategy for Israel’s senior citizens

 “It’s working and functioning,” he said.
 “It has been very efficient.”

 But he said that the country is not out of the water when it comes to its seniors.
-For one, the country earmarked a small budget to help support senior living facilities through the coronavirus crisis, but it appears that amount is not enough.
+For one, the country earmarked too small of a budget to help support senior living facilities through the coronavirus crisis.

 “You need an organized budget for these institutions so that they don’t have to give up certain services because of budget problems,” said Dr. Orian Itzhaki, who represented the family members of senior citizens in these homes.
 She noted that since the country reduced public transportation, the centers are now forced to pay large sums to transport staff to the facilities, which is only adding to the challenge.